Beginning Technical Theatre

 - Presentation Typed Copy of what you are presenting to the group submitted on Canvas.
 This doesn't have to be word for word exactly what you say, but it should have all of the information you plan to present, in the correct order.

-- Business Casual or Professional Dress (you will know your presentation date ahead of time)
+- Professional Dress (you will know your presentation date ahead of time)

 - Well organized, prepared, and rehearsed.